MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

 ---
 lab:
-    title: 'Get started with querying a KQL database in Microsoft Fabric'
+    title: 'Work with data in a Microsoft Fabric eventhouse'
-    module: 'Query data from a KQL database in Microsoft Fabric'
+    module: 'Work with data in a Microsoft Fabric eventhouse'
 ---

-# Get started with querying a KQL database in Microsoft Fabric
+# Work with data in a Microsoft Fabric eventhouse

-A KQL Queryset is a tool that allows you to execute queries, modify, and display query results from a KQL database.
-You can link each tab in the KQL Queryset to a different KQL database, and save your queries for future use or share them with others for data analysis.
-You can also switch the KQL database for any tab, so you can compare the query results from different data sources.
+In Microsoft Fabric, an *eventhouse* is used to store real-time data related to events; often captured from a streaming data source by an *eventstream*.

-In this exercise, you'll perform the role of an analyst who's tasked with querying a dataset of NYC taxicab ride data.
-You use KQL to query this data and gather information to gain informational insights about the data.
+Within an eventhouse, the data is stored in one or more KQL databases, each of which contains tables and other objects that you can query by using Kusto Query Language (KQL) or a subset of Structured Query Language (SQL).

-> **Tip**: The KQL Queryset uses the Kusto Query language, which is compatible with many SQL functions, to create queries.
-To learn more about KQL, see [Kusto Query Language (KQL) overview](https://learn.microsoft.com/azure/data-explorer/kusto/query/?context=%2Ffabric%2Fcontext%2Fcontext).
+In this exercise, you'll create and populate an eventhouse with some sample data related to taxi rides, and then query the data using KQL and SQL.

-This lab takes approximately **25** minutes to complete.
+This exercise takes approximately **25** minutes to complete.

 ## Create a workspace